run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

     ```

 === "OpenShift"
     No configuration is needed.
-Instead, Run:AI assumes that an Identity Provider has been defined at the OpenShift level and that the Run:AI Cluster installation has set the `OpenshiftIdp` flag to true.
-For more information see the Run:AI OpenShift control-plane setup.
+Instead, Run:ai assumes that an Identity Provider has been defined at the OpenShift level and that the Run:ai Cluster installation has set the `OpenshiftIdp` flag to true.
+For more information see the Run:ai OpenShift control-plane setup.

 === "Rancher"
     Edit Rancher `cluster.yml` (with Rancher UI, follow [this](https://rancher.com/docs/rancher/v2.x/en/cluster-admin/editing-clusters/#editing-clusters-in-the-rancher-ui){target=_blank}).
 Add the following: